Search for anything...

 Features

-• Self-Cooling Technology: No need to pre-freeze, this self-cooling electric ice cream maker allows you to quickly and easily create gelato, ice cream, and sorbet using ingredients you trust from the comfort of your home
+• Self-Freezing Technology: No need to pre-freeze a bulky canister or bowl, this self-cooling electric ice cream maker allows you to quickly and easily make gelato, ice cream, and sorbet using ingredients you trust from the comfort of home

 Description